-Deletions from the previous editions of the I-Codes are indicated in the form of an arrow (\Rightarrow) in the margin where an entire section, paragraph, exception or table has been deleted or an item in a list of items or a table has been deleted.
-Deletions to the Illinois Code are indicated with an open caret (>) in the margin.
+Solid vertical lines in the margins within the body of the code indicate a technical change from the requirements of the 2018 IECC edition.
+Deletion indicators in the form of an arrow (\Rightarrow) are provided in the margin where an entire section, exception or table has been deleted or an item in a list of items or row of a table has been deleted from the 2018 IECC edition.